auth0/docs/articles/appliance/instrumentation/access-data.md

 ## Access the InfluxDB Command-Line Interface

 ::: panel-warning Warning
-Please be aware that you can delete data and drop measurements and databases using the InfluxDB Command-Line Interface.
+You can delete data and drop measurements and databases using the InfluxDB Command-Line Interface.
 Proceed with caution.
 :::

 You can access the InfluxDB Command-Line Interface (CLI) by running the `influx` command.
 The CLI allows you to run custom queries and explore your data.

-Additionally, the `influx` command accepts additional arguments so that you perform actions like importing commands from text files and so on.
-To see a full list of acceptable arguments, please refer to the [InfluxDB documentation](https://docs.influxdata.com/influxdb/v1.0/tools/shell/).
+To see a full list of acceptable arguments for this command, please refer to the [InfluxDB documentation](https://docs.influxdata.com/influxdb/v1.0/tools/shell/).

-The database containing the Appliance's metrics is named `auth0`.
+Within InfluxDB, the database containing Appliance-related data is named `auth0`.
 There are two retention policies under `auth0`:

 1. `1day`: contains metrics that get downsampled and stored for 1 day
 2. `1week`: contains metrics that get downsampled and stored for 1 week